kata198/NetFetch/README.md

 			--no-preserve               Do not apply stored attributes (owner/group/mode)

 			--config=/path/config.cfg   Use provided config for redis.
-Default is to look in /etc/netfetch.cfg
+Default is to look in ~/.netfetch.cfg then /etc/netfetch.cfg

 		Provided filename must be an absolute path.